koaning/embetter/docs/finetuners.md

 ### Extra Details

-In scikit-learn terms, a fine-tuner is a "transformer"-component.
+In scikit-learn terms, a tuner is a "transformer"-component.
 That means that it can be used in a pipeline too!

 ```python
 from sklearn.pipeline import make_pipeline